Atherys/AtherysCore/README.md

 # AtherysCore
-The core utilities behind the A'therys Horizons server
+The core utilities behind the A'therys Horizons server.
+This plugin does not introduce any note-worthy functionality.
+It is purely designed to provide A'thery plugins with crucial dependencies and utilities.

 ## Contents
-* A database API
+* A Database API ( with an implementation for MongoDB and Morphia )
-* An abstract implementation of said API for MongoDB ( TODO: SQL )
+* Various Gson utilities and abstractions
-* A Party system
+* An annotation command API
-* Custom damage types and damage sources for the A'therys Horizons server
+* Various other misc. utilities